Kentucky Debt Counseling Services

 If debt counseling doesn’t sound right for you, there are plenty of other options to gain control of your debt.

-If you’re an individual or a spouse who feels like bankruptcy is the best option for your finances, you would file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
+If you’re an individual or a spouse who feels like bankruptcy is the best option for your finances, you will file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 The main difference between the two is that you’re required to sell your assets in Chapter 7, but you can keep your assets in Chapter 13.
 Usually, filing for bankruptcy is a last resort for people and businesses because the stakes are so high.
 Bankruptcy initially makes your credit score plummet, making it harder for you to receive loans and even get a new job.
-Once a successful bankruptcy case concludes, debt is gone and most credit scores are on the rise again.
+Once a successful bankruptcy case concludes, debt is gone, and most credit scores are on the rise again.

 Occasionally, you may be able to work out a deal with your creditors to pay less than you owe.
 Only if you’re in default will debt settlement work.
 This is because creditors may not receive anything if you’re in default and declare bankruptcy.
 Because of this, creditors may be willing to make a deal with you.
-It’s also crucial to only seek debt settlement for bills that you’ve stopped paying, and to make minimum payments on the debts you can afford.
+It’s also crucial to only seek debt settlement for bills that you’ve stopped paying and make minimum payments on the debts you can afford.

 Consider selling some of your most valuable items if your salary isn’t enough to pay off your debt.
 You would have to sell your possessions anyway if you filed for Chapter 7.
 So instead of ruining your credit score, utilize the money from selling your assets to pay off your debt.

 A mortgage payment is a significant expense.
 If you can negotiate a lower payment until your debt problem is over, do so.
 All you have to do is contact your lender and ask them to set up a new payment plan for you.
-Your lender may also agree to a temporary repayment plan until you’ve paid off debt.
+Your lender may also agree to a temporary repayment plan until you’ve paid off the debt.

 It’s critical to set a budget and assess how much you’re spending on useless items while you’re in debt.
 You can save money by canceling streaming subscriptions, avoiding eating out, canceling a gym membership, or even turning off your cable and only watching videos on Youtube.
 Take all of this extra cash and apply it to your debt.